RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

  **Note**:-
 - Cloud AutoML is designed for developers who want to build on existing machine learning models and tools that automate some machine learning tasks, like feature engineering.
 - BigQuery ML allows SQL users to build models within BigQuery and avoid having to export data and develop models using Python or Java.
-- Kubeflow supports deploying scalable ML pipelines in Kubernete
+- Kubeflow supports deploying scalable ML pipelines in Kubernetes.
-- If you need an algorithm not available in other GCP machine learning services, consider using Spark MLib
+- If you need an algorithm not available in other GCP machine learning services, consider using Spark MLib.
 - Cloud Vision offers both pretrained models via an API and the ability to build custom models using AutoML Vision to provide flexibility depending on your use case.
 - Cloud ML Engine is used to deploy models.
 It does not help to build the models.
 - Deep and wide models are ideal for a recommendation application.**Wide models** are used for memorization. **Deep models** are for generalization.